 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trusteeadministered funds.
-The total contribution made for the year ended 31 August 2022 was £82,000 (2021 - £83,000), of which employer's contributions totalled £65,000 (2021 - £66,000) and employees' contributions totalled £17,000 (2021 - £17,000).
+The total contribution made for the year ended 31 August 2023 was £94,000 (2022 - \pounds 82,000), of which employer's contributions totalled £75,000 (2022 - \pounds 65,000) and employees' contributions totalled £19,000 (2022 - \pounds 17,000).
 The agreed contribution rates for future years are 21.9 per cent for employers and between 5.5 and 6.5 per cent for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.